How to complain to us

-To bring a complaint to us, you need to submit a completed OIA Complaint Form within 12 months of the date of the provider’s final decision (usually the date of the Completion of Procedures Letter), and you will normally need to send us your Completion of Procedures Letter.
+To bring a complaint to us, you need to submit a completed OIA Complaint Form within 12 months of the date of the provider’s final decision (usually the date of the Completion of Procedures Letter), and you will normally need to send us your Completion of Procedures Letter along with a copy of the final decision you received.

 First, check to see whether you can complain to us.